arehmandev/gcp-nuke/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --project value   GCP project id to nuke (default: "project") --dryrun          Perform a dryrun instead (default: false) --timeout value   Timeout for removal of a single resource in seconds (default: 400) --polltime value  Time for polling resource deletion status in seconds (default: 10)
+   --project value   GCP project id to nuke
+   --dryrun          Perform a dryrun instead (default: false) --timeout value   Timeout for removal of a single resource in seconds (default: 400) --polltime value  Time for polling resource deletion status in seconds (default: 10)